Shareholder Definition

 - Voting Power: It has the right to vote for the corporate decisions concerned and limited to the company.

-- Partial Ownership of Firm: They own part of the company proportional to the number of shares in the name of the holder.
+- Partial Ownership of Firm: They own part of the company proportional to the number of shares in the holder's name.

-- Right to Transfer Ownership: It has the right to transfer his shares to any person or institution under certain conditions.
+- Right to Transfer Ownership: It has the right to transfer its shares to any person or institution under certain conditions.

-- Right to Receive Dividends: They have the right and entitled to receive the decided amount, as a dividend, in the company’s AGM (Annual General body Meeting).
+- Right to Receive Dividends: They are entitled to receive the decided amount, as shareholders dividends, in the company's AGM (Annual General Body Meeting).
 The dividend is for the shares they own.

 - Right to Sue Concerned for Wrongful Acts: They can file a lawsuit if they come across any wrongful action by the company.
-Wrongful action could be in terms of ethics, discrimination, fraud and etc.
+Wrongful action could be in terms of ethics, discrimination, fraud, etc.

 - They have the right to vote and elect the director of the firm.
 These directors, in turn, appoint and supervise senior executives and officers, including CFOs, COO, and CEO.
-Thus they influence the firm’s operations director.
-It can trade the shares they hold in share markets for money, pledge to raise money.
-The supply and demand of any particular company’s shares in the market define, fluctuate and decide it’s the share price.
+Thus they influence the firm's operations director.
 Thus, they indirectly influence the share price of a stock in a market.
+It can trade its shares in share markets for money and pledge to raise money.
+The supply and demand of any particular company's shares in the market define, fluctuate and decide the share price.

-- They invest the money as capital in the company and expect returns when the company makes profits, so they are one of the important stakeholders of the company or corporation.
+- They invest the money as capital in the company and expect returns when the company makes profits, so they are one of the company's or corporation's important stakeholders.
 If a company liquidates, creditors are first in line to receive their debts.
 Next comes the bondholders who hold bonds of the company.
-Common shareholders are next and last in line to have their debts paid in case of the company’s liquidation.
-They are the most important stakeholder and participate in the management of the company.
+Common shareholders are next and last in line to have their debts paid in case of the company's liquidation.
+They are the most important stakeholder and participate in the company's management.

 Limitations

-- Volatility: The price at which a stock trades in the market can be fluctuating.
+- Volatility: The price at which a stock trades in the market can fluctuate.
 Thus shareholders have to bear the risk of volatility.

-- Dividends: There is no fixed dividend percentage or compulsion for the companies to pay the dividends.
+- Dividends: There is no fixed shareholders dividends percentage or compulsion for the companies to pay them.

-- Financial Performance: Shareholder’s returns are solely decided by profitability and its financial performance.
+- Financial Performance: Shareholders' returns are solely decided by profitability and financial performance.

-- Bankruptcy: They are last in line to receive their debt in case if a company goes bankrupt and files for liquidation.
+- Bankruptcy: They are last in line to receive their debt if a company goes bankrupt and files for liquidation.

 Recommended Articles

-This has been a guide to what is Shareholder and its definition.
-Here we discuss types and rights of shareholders along with roles and importance.
+This has been a guide to Shareholder and its meaning.
+We explain its differences between stakeholders, their rights, role, types, importance & limitations.
 You may learn more about financing from the following articles –